-Just because your commute to work has changed from door to door to kitchen to couch, doesn’t mean you should stop thinking about your car.
+Just because your door-to-door commute has changed to kitchen-to-couch doesn’t mean you should stop thinking about your car.

 With everything that is going on, your car may not be at the top of your priority list.
 That’s understandable, but you should still be mindful about it.